banana-hammers/origins/docs/SidePanelChat.md

 7. Add scrolling container for the message history
 8. Add a header with title and close button

-### 4. Update the Lore Page
+### 4. Update the Planner Page
-1. Import the ChatPanel component in `/src/app/lore/page.tsx`
+1. Import the ChatPanel component in `/src/app/planner/page.tsx`
 2. Add state to control the panel's visibility
 3. Update the "Where are we" button to toggle the panel
 4. Add the ChatPanel component to the JSX